 Your professors will be testing you on what they’ve gone over in class.
 So, one of the easiest ways to study for a test is to simply read over your notes after class every day.

 Of course, this means you first have to go to class and take clear notes that you’ll be able to understand later.
-If you’re not sure what your notes are trying to convey, you may be able to get clarification from the class website, since some professors upload notes or slides.
+If you’re not sure what your notes says, it will be really difficult to properly prepare for upcoming exams and assignments.

-Either way, put this study habit to work and take the time to go over any class notes you can find before your tests in college.
+Either way, put this study habit to work and take the time to go over class notes before your tests in college.
 This is among the easiest college study tips to implement (as long as you don’t skip class!).

 Don’t Wait Until the Last Minute